microsoft/TypeScript-wiki/Using-the-Salsa-Preview-in-Visual-Studio-15-Preview.md

 that is written to call that service, thus providing rich intellisense at design time.

 ### JSX and React support
-The new JavaScript language service adds rich support for the JSX syntax, and also for converting the syntax to React API calls - as it does for TSX files.
+The new JavaScript language service adds rich support for the JSX syntax and also for converting the syntax to React API calls - as it does for TSX files.

 Note: To convert the JSX syntax to React calls, the setting `"jsx": "react"` must